dyegoe/dotfiles/README.md

 - Start Setup
 - Enable third-party packages
 - Open a terminal
-- If the hardware has an NVIDIA graphic card, install the driver
-  - `sudo dnf install -y akmod-nvidia xorg-x11-drv-nvidia-cuda nvidia-vaapi-driver libva-utils vdpauinfo`
+- `sudo dnf install -y git`
+- `git clone https://github.com/dyegoe/dotfiles.git $HOME/dotfiles`
+- `cd dotfiles`
+- `./setup.sh full`
 - Wait for the installation to finish.
 Akmmod will build the driver for the current kernel.
   - `sudo ps aux |grep akmods |grep -v grep` until the process is finished.
-- `sudo dnf update -y`
-- `sudo dnf autoremove -y`
 - `reboot`
 - Once the driver is installed and after the reboot, this command should not output anything: `lsmod |grep nouveau`

-### Setup script

-- Open a terminal
-- `sudo dnf install -y git`
-- `git clone https://github.com/dyegoe/dotfiles.git $HOME/dotfiles`
-- `cd dotfiles`
-- `./setup.sh full`

 ### Setup 1Password